MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/packages/react/basics/state-and-lifecycle.md

 When you call `this.setState`, values are merged in so only the relevant keys are updated and the rest are left intact.

+Here we make two asynchronous (non-blocking) API requests and then set the values in the state whenever they resolve.

 ```js
 class Clock extends React.Component {
   constructor() {